| | How do COBRA and Medicare Interact?

 and even Dependent Care expenses.
 It is a win-win situation; both the employer

+and employee save money in taxes.
 COBRA Solutions offers Cafeteria Plan Manager software program that assists

 employers with the administration of a Cafeteria Plan.
 Please visit our website